The chromatogram that vanished

 Seal eliminates the gaps by design:

-Data flows from instrument to storage automatically—no manual export where files could be renamed or filtered.
-Timestamps come from the system clock at capture—not whenever someone remembers to save.
-Raw files are immutable—you can reprocess, but the original never changes and the reprocessed result links back.
+Data flows from instrument to storage automatically.
+No manual export where files could be renamed or filtered.
+Timestamps come from the system clock at capture.
+Not whenever someone remembers to save.
+Raw files are immutable.
+You can reprocess, but the original never changes and the reprocessed result links back.
 Checksums verify the data on disk matches what the instrument generated.
-Every access is logged—who opened what, when, why.
+Every access is logged.
+Who opened what, when, why.

 The auditor asks about data integrity.
 You don't explain your procedures.
 You show the architecture.
 There's no way to modify data without trace because the system doesn't allow it.